tzbee/web-feed/README.md

 ## Usage

 The application is used through console interface by adding custom plugins and using their commands to retrieve data from the web.
-Each plugin must follow a specific interface, illustrated in the example plugin.[Not yet commited]
+Each plugin must follow a specific interface, illustrated in the example plugin.[TODO]

 It can also be used as a daemon through I/O messages.
 This is mainly to communicate with a external app (chrome extension in this case).

+## Plugin API

+[TODO]

 ## CLI API